 What are the SAT requirements for students to be admitted to Piedmont College?

-Piedmont College typically requires applicants to be in the top 66 percent of SAT test takers.
-The school consistently takes SAT composite scores down to 970 on a 1600 scale, below which admission should be considered a reach.
-We estimate some students could be accepted with SAT's as low as 860.
-The estimated average SAT composite for admitted freshman is 1080 out of 1600.
-The school ranks #20 in Georgia for highest average SAT composite score.
+Piedmont College typically prefers applicants to be in the top 64 percent of SAT test takers.
+The school consistently takes SAT composite scores down to 980 on a 1600 scale, below which admission should be considered a reach.
+We estimate some students could be accepted with SAT's as low as 890.
+The average SAT composite for admitted freshman is 1070 out of 1600.
+Piedmont College ranks #14 in Georgia for highest average SAT composite score.
 A competitive SAT score is critical as 75 percent of applicants submit SAT scores to the school.
-Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.

 |ACT Test||25th Percentile Score|